ibm-cloud-docs/containers/cs_istio_about.md

 **How does the update process work?**</br>
 The Istio version in the managed add-on is tested by {{site.data.keyword.cloud_notm}} and approved for the use in {{site.data.keyword.containerlong_notm}}.
 Additionally, the Istio add-on simplifies the maintenance of your Istio control plane so you can focus on managing your microservices. {{site.data.keyword.cloud_notm}} keeps all your Istio components up-to-date by automatically rolling out patch updates to the most recent version of Istio supported by {{site.data.keyword.containerlong_notm}}.

+Whenever the managed Istio add-on is updated, make sure that you [update your `istioctl` client and your app's Istio sidecars](/docs/containers?topic=containers-istio#update_client_sidecar) to match the Istio version of the add-on.
+You can check whether the versions of your `istioctl` client and the Istio add-on control plane match by running `istioctl version`.

 If you need to use the latest version of Istio or customize your Istio installation, you can install the open source version of Istio by following the steps in the [Quick Start with {{site.data.keyword.cloud_notm}} tutorial](https://istio.io/docs/setup/platform-setup/ibm/){: external}.
 {: tip}